 Creating a contract with your teen driver is a great way to establish safe driving rules, including expectations for seatbelt use, safe vehicle operation and never drinking and driving.
 Farm Bureau’s Young Driver Safety program offers a safe driver pledge.
 New drivers under 25 who complete it and meet other eligibility requirements receive a bonus discount.

 Don’t: Let Coverage Lapse

-It might be tempting to remove your teen from your insurance policy while she is at college but this can cause a lapse in her coverage, which could make her rates higher when she shops for a new policy.
-You’ll also want her to be covered to drive the car during weekend visits home and summer vacations.
+It might be tempting to remove your teen from your insurance policy while he’s/she’s in college (if he/she doesn’t have to drive at school).
+But be aware that this can cause a lapse in coverage that could make his/her rates higher when he/she shops for a new policy following this pause in coverage.
+You’ll also want him/her to be covered to drive the car during weekend trips home and summer vacations.

 Don’t: Overlook Discounts

-Search out good driver rewards and other discounts that can help lower premiums.
-Insurers may offer discounts for good grades or driver education classes, like the Driven to Safety discount, which can save you up to 30 percent!
+Search out good driver rewards and other auto discounts that can help lower premiums for new drivers.
+Insurers may offer discounts for good grades or driver education classes.
+Our Driven to Safety discount can save you up to 30 percent.

 If you’ve got a new driver in your household, just call your local Farm Bureau agent.
 We can answer your questions and ensure you’ve got the right coverage at the right price.